Elderly-Care/Ecare/README.md

     - Data collection for the dataset
     - Clock face for fall detection
 - Firebase (Firestore, Realtime Database and Authentication)
-  - Firebase is our database
+  - Firestore is our main database